Sustainability transformation: how to do well, but also do good

 The importance of materiality when assessing sustainability risks

 There is no one single definition for sustainability risks but most experts agree on two facts: sustainability risks aren’t simple to address and the scarcity and reliability of data to assess them are a common issue.
-According to the SFDR (sustainable finance disclosure regulation), “Sustainability risk means an environmental, social …
+According to the SFDR (sustainable finance disclosure regulation), “Sustainability risk means an environmental, social or governance event …

 “Tax”, a much needed prefix for our greener future